YakuzaDoggo/E-to-Binary/README.md

 Just a heads up, but this program can only run in a Windows environment.
 Sorry Linux and Mac users!

 ## Installation
-Download the whole repo and run the executable.
-Simple as that.
+Download the executable from [here](https://github.com/YakuzaDoggo/E-to-Binary/releases) and run it.
+Simple.

 ## Usage
 Insert the binary e with **no** spaces.
 The program doesn't like spaces one bit.
 Following that it's just using your big brain power to read and tap a key on your keyboard twice.